HemitSystemutvikling/ePROM/BestillingAvSkjemaV2_v3.0.md

 ```

 * testMode - Optional.
 Set to true when the order is created from ePROM Admin and the form answer shall not to be returned to the BestillerSystem.
 Default: false
 * onBehalfOfNationalId - Optional.
-The national ID of the receiver of the formorder.
-Should only be supplied if other than the one who the formorder is concerning
+The national id number of the citizen the form order is regarding.
+Should only be supplied when the recipient of the form order is someone else than the person the form order is regarding.
+Ex. when the recipient is the parent of the patient the form order is regarding.

 **Parametere – Ut**